BlueCutOfficial/css-modules-to-scoped-css/README.md

 <p class="{{local-class 'postscript' from='css-modules-to-scoped-css/components/welcome-page-copy.css'}}">
 ```

-`composes` gets a local class inherit from another local class that could be located in another CSS module.
+`composes` gets a local class inherited from another local class that could be located in another CSS module.

 ```css
 .guide {